Mastering the Token Market

 Some token users take on leverage to increase their exposure to the market.
 However, this is only recommended for experts.

 Token tips: Leverage is a term used to describe borrowed funds.
-Leverage is available in abundance in the token space through centralised exchanges and decentralised finance.
-But taking it on carries great risk 💡
+Leverage is abundant in the token space through centralised exchanges and decentralised finance.
+But taking it on carries significant risk

 Borrowing to invest in tokens is extremely risky as the market is volatile.
 Many traders and investors lose their money when they take on leverage and struggle to repay their loans.

-Taking on leverage is one of the biggest risks market participants can take.
+Taking on leverage is one of the most significant risks market participants can take.
 In many cases, it’s comparable to gambling on the direction the market will move.
 As such, it’s best to avoid it at all costs when managing market risk.

 The token market runs 24/7.
 This is likely to be the case for many years to come.
 Many token enthusiasts welcome the market’s open nature, but it also creates risk.